luffy2106/useful_scripts/README.md

 ```
 docker builder prune --all
 ```
-If you want to clear all docker data
+If you want to clear all docker data(you should not do it if you want to reuse the cache layer of the last build
 ```
 sudo docker system prune -a
 ```